sodper/selenium-cucumber-example/README.md

 ## Description

-This sample project show basic setup of CucumberJs running Gherkin syntax feature specifications and driving Chrome automation using WebDriverJs.
+This sample project shows basic setup of CucumberJs running Gherkin syntax feature specifications and driving Chrome automation using WebDriverJs.
 It only contains one feature detailing a Google search.